Aleksandar15/Password-Manager-frontend/README.md

 #### For MacOS:

 `"scripts": {"start": "HTTPS=true react-scripts start"` or just start the app with `HTTPS=true npm start` command.

+**2.** Make sure to modify `BASE_URL` to your server's localhost URL by heading to `axios.js` file directory: `src/Utils/api/axios.js` & also omit the `/api` path as its only suitable for production build with my current Netlify proxy setup.

 ### HOW TO's